jroberts2600/terraform-prisma-unencrypted-ec2-volumes/README.md

 # prisma-cloud-terraform

-Simple example to create a saved search then add to a bew policy.
+Simple example to create a saved search then add to a new policy.